A quality education for the international community

 The British School of Amsterdam was founded in 1978 by three families who were on two-year contracts in Amsterdam and did not want their children to fall behind the British system when they returned to the UK.
 Initially the "school" as it was then was situated in one of the family's living room.

-Eventually the families secured the use of the top floor of the Nicolaas Maas School in Amsterdam Oud Zuid.
-The two schools shared a playground and a gymnasium.
-The children in the school were aged between 3 and 11 years old.
-Mr Roberts, who had been deputy head of a school in Newcastle, England joined the school as Headmaster and class teacher of the oldest children, a mixed group from 8 to 11 years of age.
+In 1982 the School moved to the top floor of the Nicolaas Maas School in Heinzestraat 9 in Amsterdam Oud-Zuid.
+The two schools shared a playground and gymnasium.
+The children in the school were aged from 3 to 11.
+In 1983 the School decided to appoint a headmaster and Michael W.G.
+Roberts was appointed.
+He had previously been deputy head of a school in Newcastle, England.
+When Mr Roberts was appointed the School had approximately 45 pupils.
+Mr Roberts was initially Headmaster and class teacher of the oldest children, a mixed group from 8 to 11.

 In January 1985 the Amsterdam Gemeente (city council) allowed the school to take over the Jan van Eijckstraat site which had been used as a temporary residence for schools undergoing major renovation etc. At this time there were five members of staff and 40 pupils in the school.
 Until this time the 3 to 5 year old children had all been in one class but when the school moved the group was divided and the first Nursery class was created.